mwarsi2784/mwarsi2784/README.md

 # Hi, I'm Zulqarnain 👋

 I'm a final year Computer Science student with a passion for software engineering.
-I enjoy exploring technologies across the stack and am actively learning and experimenting with:
+I enjoy exploring technologies across the stack and I am actively learning and experimenting with:

 ### Languages:
 <p>